Miss-prachi-guptaa/url-shortener-auth/README.md

+🔗 URL Shortener with Authentication
-# URL Shortener with MongoDB
+A URL Shortener project enhanced with user authentication and registration features.

-This is a simple URL shortener built with Node.js, Express, MongoDB, and EJS.
+👤✅ Users can sign up, log in, and manage their shortened URLs, with authentication implemented using cookies 🍪 and JWT 🔐 for secure route protection.

-## 🚀 Features
+🚀 Features

-- Shorten long URLs to short codes
+✨ Shorten long URLs efficiently

-- Redirect using generated short codes
-- Stores data in MongoDB
+🔐 User registration and login system

+🔒 Protected routes using JWT and cookies

+📂 Each user can view their own shortened links

+🗂️ EJS templating for dynamic views

-## 🛠️ Tech Stack
+⚙️ Tech Stack

-- Node.js
-- Express.js
+Backend: Node.js, Express.js

-- MongoDB
+Database: MongoDB (Mongoose)

+Authentication: bcrypt, JWT, cookie-parser

-- EJS
+Frontend: EJS

-✨ Author
-👩 Prachi Gupta